SHOULD YOU MAKE A MOVE TO A SENIOR LIVING COMMUNITY

 - Selling or disposing of some of your

-Make a budget AND ask for advice from a trusted financial advisor.
+A few things to think about when starting this process: Remember it’s YOUR decision but getting feedback from family and friends might be helpful.
+Make a budget and ask for advice from a trusted financial advisor.
 If you don’t have a financial advisor, ask others who they use.
-HOWEVER, you want someone who has experience in helping retirees.
+You’ll want someone with experience helping retirees.

-- You’ll need to have a budget of monthly expenses that will carry you through independent living and into full health care in case you need it.
+carry you through independent living and into full health care in case you need

 LOOK FOR A SENIOR LIVING FACILITY

 The first thing you need to do is write down every independent living community, assisted living facility and nursing home in your area and break them down in those 3 categories.
 Then determine what category best fits your situation.